dpjanes/node-iotdb/docs/atomic-theory.md

 	iot:sensor true
 	iot:actuator false

 Terms are described in Linked Data, two namespaces specified `iot:` and `iot-purpose:`.
-The meaning of all the terms should be evident, though we will expand this further in our final conference paper.
+The meaning of all the terms should be evident, though we will expand this further.

-The one thing we are _not_ describing here "how do we get this 'on the wire'", to fully automate translation.
+The one thing we are _not_ describing here "how do we get this &apos;on the wire&apos;", to fully automate translation.
 Further investigation should be done, but our belief that the language for describing how to get data into a specific system is probably very specific to that system!

-In our conference paper, we will describe the other standards in similar terms, and also discuss how this would be extended to other concepts used in the Internet of Things.